rupanshusoi/Networks/README.md

 |               16384 |           2664.42 |
 |               32786 |           1252.57 |

-This benchmark is for transmitting a 14 KB file with 1024 B packet size and a 1 sec timeout for re-transmission.
+The following benchmark is for transmitting a 14 KB file with 1024 B packet size and a 1 sec timeout for re-transmission.
 Packet loss was simulated using [netem](https://wiki.linuxfoundation.org/networking/netem).

 | Packet loss (%) | Elapsed time (s) |
 |-----------------|------------------|